 Best Places to Travel in Mexico in November

-You have established that you definitely want a winter getaway somewhere in Mexico in November but you are not sure where to go.
-In short, if you are looking for beaches, consider checking out some of the lesser-known beach towns and beaches in the Yucatan, visiting Bacalar or Mahahual in Quintana Roo, or a popular destination like Puerto Vallarta along the Pacific Coast.
+If you are looking for some winter sun by the sea, consider checking out some of the lesser-known beach towns and beaches in the Yucatan, visiting Bacalar or Mahahual in Quintana Roo, or a popular destination like Puerto Vallarta along the Pacific Coast.

 Lesser-known Yucatan beach towns